-- Models.

-- Actors or performers in:

-- motion pictures;

-- theatrical productions; or

-- · radio or television productions.

 - Production-related positions for an outdoor drama, including:

 - stagehands;

 - lighting;

 - costumes;

 - properties; and

-- · special effects.
+- special effects.

-(N.C.G.S. § 95-25.5(g), (h).)
+(N.C.
+Gen. Stat.
+Ann. § 95-25.5(h).)

 Youths employed by their parent, guardian or other person standing in loco parentis are exempt from all restrictions in Section 95-25.5 of the North Carolina General Statutes except for the following: